Quantum Mechanics from Relational Properties, Part II: Measurement and EPR: Quantum Measurement

 Suppose the measurement is performed using apparatus $A$ and the initial correlation matrix is $R_0$.
 Although measurement dynamics involves information exchange between $S$ and $A$, the composite system $S+A$ is isolated, and can be described as a unitary process.
 This is Process 2 in the von Neumann measurement theory.
 The result is that the relational matrix $R_0$ is mapped to $R'$, denoted as $R_0\rightarrow R'$. $R'$ is then used by the intrinsic observer $\cal{O}_I$ to calculate the probability of a particular measurement outcome.
 Here the intrinsic observer is the one who reads the pointer variables of apparatus $A$, while any other observer who does not access the apparatus is called external observer.
 As pointed out in Ref.~\cite{Rovelli96}, if an external observer $\cal{O}_E$ only knows there is a measurement process occurred, but does not know the measurement outcome, his description of the measurement process is limited to $R_0\rightarrow R'$.
 On the other hand, the intrinsic observer, $\cal{O}_I$ who reads the pointer variable of $A$, knows the measurement outcome after the measurement finishes.
 This additional information on the exact measurement outcome allows $\cal{O}_I$ to infer the final quantum state of $S$.
 It results in another map $R'\rightarrow R^{\prime\prime}$.
 This is Process 1 in the von Neumann measurement theory.

 In summary, a measurement theory should describe how the relational matrix $R$ and the mutual information are changed during the measurement process.
+In this paper we also assume the description is with respect to a fixed QRF $F$.
+How the measurement formulation is transformed when switching QRFs is not in the scope of this paper but studies elsewhere~\cite{Yang2020}.
 We start the formulation with a simpler case that the $S+A$ composite system is initially in a product state.